jet/equinox/README.md

 `Equinox.SqlStreamStore` implements this scheme too - it's easier to do things like e.g. replace the bodies of snapshot events with `nulls` as a maintenance task in that instance

-Initially, `Equinox.Cosmos` implemented the same strategy as the `Equinox.EventStore` (it started as a cut and paste of the it).
+Initially, `Equinox.CosmosStore` implemented the same strategy as the `Equinox.EventStore` (it started as a cut and paste of the it).
 However the present implementation takes advantage of the fact that in a Document Store, you can ... update documents - thus, snapshots (termed unfolds) are saved in a custom field (it's an array) in the Tip document - every update includes an updated snapshot (which is zipped to save read and write costs) which overwrites the preceding unfolds.
 You're currently always guaranteed that the snapshots are in sync with the latest event by virtue of how the stored proc writes.
 A DynamoDb impl would likely follow the same strategy

 I expand (too much!) on some more of the considerations in https://github.com/jet/equinox/blob/master/DOCUMENTATION.md

 The other thing that should be pointed out is the caching can typically cover a lot of perf stuff as long as stream lengths stay sane - Snapshotting (esp polluting the stream with snapshot events should definitely be toward the bottom of your list of tactics for managing a stream efficiently given long streams are typically a design smell)

 <a name="changing-access-strategy"></a>
-### Changing Access / Representation strategies in `Equinox.Cosmos` - what happens?
+### Changing Access / Representation strategies in `Equinox.CosmosStore` - what happens?

 > Does Equinox adapt the stream if we start writing with `Equinox.Cosmos.AccessStrategy.RollingState` and change to `Snapshotted` for instance?
 It could take the last RollingState writing and make the first snapshot ?